 The laws explaining volunteer licensing are set forth in NDCC 43-28-04.2.
 The Board encourages applicants to fully review those laws.
 In summary, however, an application may be granted if the following criteria are met:

-1. The applicant was formerly licensed and actively practicing in North Dakota, or another jurisdiction where the requirements are at least substantially equivalent to those of this state, and either:
+1. The applicant was formerly licensed in North Dakota, or has an active licensed in another jurisdiction where the requirements are at least substantially equivalent to those of this state, and either:

 a.
 Practiced for three of the five years immediately preceding the application;